A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Tasks

 \subsection{Application domains}

-In this Table~\ref{tab:applications}, we link the discussed methodologies and applications to their respective domains.
+In Table~\ref{tab:applications}, we link the discussed methodologies and tasks to their respective application domains.
 It is evident that the medical domain, followed by the automotive field, is the most prominent for probabilistic segmentation tasks.
 The high-stakes nature of both domains contributes to their prominence, as uncertainty-aware models are especially vital in safety-critical applications.
-Specifically, the delineation of lung nodules in CT images are ambiguous.
-The LIDC-IDRI dataset is a multi-annotated Lung CT dataset, which serves as a good benchmark for quantifying observer variability and is reflected in the table.
+Several benchmark datasets are central to these applications.
+For instance, the LIDC-IDRI dataset~\citep{armato_lung_2011}, with its multiple expert delineations of lung nodules in CT scans, is a key benchmark for quantifying observer variability.
+In the autonomous driving domain, outdoor scene understanding applications widely utilize the Cityscapes dataset.
+Similarly, MRI-based research is often advanced by datasets like BraTS or challenges such as QUBIQ~\citep{qubiq}.